mahmoudparsian/data-warehousing/syllabus/week-09_OLAP_and_Business_Intelligence/OLAP_Operations/OLAP_pivot_1.md

 | **3** | `SUM(CASE WHEN quarter = 'Q1' THEN sales_amount ELSE 0 END), SUM(CASE WHEN quarter = 'Q2' THEN sales_amount ELSE 0 END)` | Converts **sales by customer region into columns** |
 | **4** | `SUM(CASE WHEN quarter = 'Q1' THEN sales_amount ELSE 0 END), SUM(CASE WHEN quarter = 'Q2' THEN sales_amount ELSE 0 END)` | Converts **sales per store per quarter into columns** |

-Would you like more variations of pivot operations? 😊